learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 - The retailer Target is using [Spinnaker to orchestrate deployment across several clusters](https://tech.target.com/infrastructure/2018/06/20/enter-unimatrix.html)
 - You could use IPV6 and have a [unified network across several regions](https://itnext.io/kubernetes-multi-cluster-networking-made-simple-c8f26827813)
 - You could use a service mesh such as [Istio to connect multiple clusters](https://istio.io/docs/setup/kubernetes/install/multicluster/)
-- Cilium, the Container Network Interface plugin, has a [cluster mesh feature](https://cilium.io/blog/2019/03/12/clustermesh/) that lets you connect multiple clusters toegether
+- Cilium, the Container Network Interface plugin, has a [cluster mesh feature](https://cilium.io/blog/2019/03/12/clustermesh/) that lets you combine multiple clusters

 ## That's all folks

-Thanks for reading until the end!
+_Thanks for reading until the end!_

 If you know of a better way to connect multiple clusters, please [get in touch and let us know](mailto:hello@learnk8s.io).

 We will add it to the links above.

-A special thank you goes to [XXXX](xxx) and [XXX](xxx) that reviewed the content of this article.
+A special thank you goes to [Chris Nesbitt-Smith](https://github.com/chrisns) and [XXX](xxx) that reviewed the content of this article.